Jimmy Raye II: Playing career

 Raye attended the segregated E. E. Smith High School in Fayetteville, North Carolina.

 In college, as a quarterback, Raye was the backup for the Michigan State Spartans football team that played in the 1966 Rose Bowl, and he started for the 1966 Spartans in the famous 10–10 tie with Notre Dame, a game often referred to as "The Game of the Century."
 He was the South's first black quarterback to win a national title, on the 1966 Michigan State team.
 (The first black quarterback to win a national title was Minnesota's Sandy Stephens, from Uniontown, Pennsylvania, in 1960.)
 Raye and College Football Hall of Famers Bubba Smith (from Texas), George Webster (South Carolina) and Gene Washington (Texas) arrived at Michigan State from the segregated South as part of head coach Duffy Daugherty's Underground Railroad.

-Raye was drafted by the Los Angeles Rams for the position of cornerback but was quickly traded to the Philadelphia Eagles.
+Raye was drafted in the 16th round of the 1968 NFL draft by the Los Angeles Rams for the position of cornerback but was quickly traded to the Philadelphia Eagles.